Introduction

 However, constructors can also take parameters.
 In this case, the

-keyword and a comma separated list of
+constructor is followed by of keyword and a comma separated list of

 types of the parameters.
 The bar before the first constructor is optional.